es-romo/coco/content/now/_index.md

 - Starting to drum
 - Weightlifting
 - Rock climbing every once in a while
-- Fixing my mountain bike after accidentally leaving it uncovered over the winter...
+- Fixing my mountain bike after accidentally leaving it uncovered over the winter :(

 *Updated: 2024-06-20.
 See [https://nownownow.com/about](https://nownownow.com/about)*